Neil Bell (actor)

-In 2004, he wrote, directed and starred in a biographical play about the Salford-born poet John Cooper Clarke called "36 Hours".
+In 2004, he wrote, directed and starred in a biographical play about the Salford-born poet John Cooper Clarke called 36 Hours.

-He also in 2007 directed a play at the Contact Theatre in Manchester, entitled "Fair".
+In 2007, he directed a play at the Contact Theatre in Manchester, entitled Fair.

-In 2016, he directed the biopic of Manchester band Joy Division called "New Dawn Fades" at the Dancehouse Theatre Manchester and in 2017 he directed a play entitled "Old Ground" which centred around the re-opening of the Moors Murders case in the mid-1980s.
+In 2016, he directed the biographical play about Manchester band Joy Division called New Dawn Fades at the Dancehouse Theatre in Manchester and in 2017 he directed a play entitled Old Ground which centred around the re-opening of the Moors murders case in the mid-1980s.
 In 2018, he played the reformer Samuel Bamford in the film Peterloo, directed by Mike Leigh.

 In 2020, Bell re-joined the cast of Coronation Street to play the role of gangster Mick Chaney.

-Bell played the role of the Sardaukar Bashar in 2021 Denis Villeneuve film Dune.
-He also played the "Time Grappler" in Star Wars: Andor - a prominent role with no speaking lines.
+In 2021, Bell played the role of the Sardaukar Bashar in the Denis Villeneuve film Dune.
+He also played the "Time Grappler" (the bell-ringer) in Andor - a prominent role with no speaking lines.
+Following this, Bell played the role of Max in the 2023 British independent film Wait for Me.

+In 2024 he featured in the Fat Dog (band) video for their single "All the Same" and regularly performs poetry and songs at the beginning of the band's performances.

+He played the custody officer in Adolescence (Netflix - 2025).